-The Atheist Bus Campaign launched on 6th January 2009 in Hyde Park with endorsements from BHA President Polly Toynbee, BHA Vice President Richard Dawkins, BHA Distinguished Supporter A C Grayling, comedian Robin Ince and the Bus Campaign team.
+The Atheist Bus Campaign launched on 6 January 2009 in Hyde Park with endorsements from BHA President Polly Toynbee, BHA Patron Richard Dawkins, BHA Vice President A C Grayling, comedian Robin Ince and the Bus Campaign team.

 Click the thumbnails below for larger versions of photographs.
-Hanne Stinson’s speech follows after.
+Then-BHA Chief Executive Hanne Stinson’s speech follows after.

 Hanne Stinson, Chief Executive, British Humanist Association, gave the following speech.